Kozea/WeasyPrint/pages/hacking.rst

 2. CSS stylesheets (either found in the HTML or supplied by the user) are fetched and parsed
 3. The stylesheets are applied to the DOM tree
 4. The DOM tree with styles is transformed into a *formatting structure* made of rectangular boxes.
-5. These boxes are *laid-out* with fixed dimensions and position onto pages
+5. These boxes are *laid-out* with fixed dimensions and position onto pages.
+6. The boxes are re-ordered to observe stacking rules.
-6. Finally, the pages are drawn in a PDF file
+7. The pages are drawn in a PDF file through a cairo surface.
+8. Cairo’s PDF is modified to add metadata such as bookmarks and hyperlinks.

 Documents
 .........

 WeasyPrint’s “entry point” is the ``Document`` class.
-It has two concrete
-sub-classes: ``PDFDocument`` and ``PNGDocument``, one for each output format.
-An instance of one of these classes handles a document for all of its lifetime.
+An instance handles a document for all of its lifetime.
 It is responsible of calling other parts of the code for each step listed above.

-The document is lazy: the various steps of the rendering are only done when required (ie. when something accesses relevant attributes.)
+The document is lazy: the various steps of the rendering are only done when required (ie. when relevant attributes are accessed.)

 HTML
 ....